Sachdev-Ye-Kitaev model on a noisy quantum computer: Optimizing the time evolution circuit and return probability

-One of the observables we compute on quantum hardware is the return probability \eqref{eq:ret_prob}.
-Since we focus on the infinite temperature limit ($\beta = 0$) in this work, we do not have access to the standard spectral form factor (SFF).
+The quantum circuit for the time evolution of $N=8$ SYK Hamiltonian needs 22, 20, 14, 18, 16, and 20 CX gates per cluster of \eqref{eq:N8PS} summing to a total of 110 CX gates per Trotter step.
+After optimizing the time evolution circuits with $\delta t$, we now need to make a good choice of the time step.
+For this, we did extensive tests of the observables on noise model devices and noiseless simulators and found that $\delta t = 1.5$ is a reasonably good choice.
+Our results for both return probability and OTOC are in good agreement with this step size.
+One of the observables we compute on quantum hardware is the return probability Since we focus on the infinite temperature limit ($\beta = 0$) in this work, we do not have access to the standard spectral form factor (SFF).
 However, for the SYK model, certain features of the SFF are also seen in the return probability as explored in Ref.~\cite{Numasawa:2019gnl}.
 We compute the return probability for different $N$ using exact time evolution for $N=6,8$.
 Similar to SFF, one expects to see various stages (referred to as slope and ramp) before it converges to a constant value referred to as a `plateau'.
 The plateau value is the fraction of the initial state retained after sufficiently long time evolution and this depends on the size of the Hilbert space.
 The slope region is self-averaging (i.e., a single instance of the model shows the same qualitative behavior as the disordered averaged case) while the ramp and plateau regions for SFF and return probability are not self-averaging.
 We show the exact results for 100 instances of the evolution in Fig.~\ref{fig:SYK_rp100inst}.
-The slope region for $N =6$ ends around $t=10$ and this is consistent with the disorder average over \emph{only} five instances from the hardware results (Fig.~\ref{fig:SYK_RP_hardwareN6}) in the main text.
+The slope region for $N =6$ ends around $t=10$ and this is consistent with the disorder average over \emph{only} five instances from the hardware results in the main text.